Ktopper/vibe-coding-spec-starter-kit/QUICK_REFERENCE_CARD.md

 **You have everything you need to:**
 - Build production-ready apps with AI
 - Ship secure, scalable micro-apps
-- Become a System Poet (not a coder)
+- Become a System ninja (not a coder)
 - Avoid the common mistakes
 - Launch faster than ever before